INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 The Hardware logic is generated with Vivado 2020.1 from Xilinx running on Windows or Ubuntu[^1].
 Vivado WebPACK can be downloaded for free and supports the Zynq 7000 series SoC devices from Xilinx which are used in this project.
 For instructions on how to install Vivado 2020.1 [see UG973 from Xilinx](https://docs.xilinx.com/v/u/2020.1-English/ug973-vivado-release-notes-install-license).
 See also the very good [tutorial from Digilent](https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-vitis).
 For this project Vitis is not needed but for debugging it can be useful.
 During the installation ensure that support for the Zynq-7000 series devices is enabled since we will need this.
 I have tested Vivado on Windows and Linux and have not seen a big difference.

-[^1]: For Vivado 2020.1, Ubuntu 18.04 LTS is supported but not Ubuntu 20.04 LTS, however, I use the latter without big problems.
+[^1]: Vivado and Petalinux 2020.1 officially support Ubuntu 18.04 LTS but I use Ubuntu 20.04 LTS without big problems.

 > [!NOTE]
 > Note that this project uses Petalinx 2020.1 which requires a Linux operating system.
 So even if Vivado is available on Windows you will need some Linux distribution to (cross-)compile this project.